HitFox/remote-work-primer/README.md

 This is equally important.
 Instead of using chat tools to talk about updates that need to happen to a PR, Github should be used.
 Extensively.
 The exchange will be visible to all team members and they will benefit from it.

 Having small PRs will encourage people to take a look at them.
 Even if they're not working on the same feature, they will be able to comprehend what you aimed to do.

+##Remotee

+###**1.
+Be available**

+This is a no-brainer really, but when you're working remotely, make sure you're available and your team gets timely responses from you.
+This means you should make sure to have a good enough internet connection to allow for skyping and screensharing and have data coverage for your phone so you can receive email and chat messages.

+###**2.
+Be flexible**

+Even when working in a different time zone, you should try and aim for some overlap with your team.
+Ideally between 2-4 hours.
+However, be prepared to work outside of your normal schedule if something important comes up.

+When moving to a new place be prepared to work less the first week in order to get settled in.
+Generally allow for a buffer.
+If working 40 hours a week, give yourself 45.
+When working 32 hours, aim for 37.

+###**2.
+Be realistic**

+When your team members rely on you and you can't communicate as much on a day-to-day basis, it's important to be realistic about the work you can get done.
+Especially if others depend on your work.
+If you're in a different country or visiting family, you may feel obliged to be more active outside of work instead of staying in late to get work done.
+When in doubt, it's always a good idea to work on something that isn't crucial to the current sprint.